Jump to content

 Jared Forrest Golden (born July 25, 1982) is an American politician and a Marine Corps veteran serving as the U.S. Representative for Maine's 2nd congressional district since 2019.

 A Democrat, he represents a district encompassing the northern four-fifths of the state, including the cities of Lewiston, Bangor, and Auburn, along with the state capital of Augusta.
 It is the largest district east of the Mississippi River.
-Notably, his district was carried by Donald Trump in the 2020 presidential election, making it a politically competitive area.
+Notably, his district was carried by Donald Trump in both the 2020 and 2024 presidential elections, making it a politically competitive area.
+Golden concurrently won his district both times.

 Golden, along with Angus King and Chellie Pingree, were the first members of Congress to be elected by ranked-choice voting.
 He is the only representative to win after initially placing second in the first round of tabulation.[1][2]
 Golden was deployed to Iraq and Afghanistan as a United States Marine.
 Considered a moderate or conservative Democrat, Golden is a co-chair of the centrist Blue Dog Coalition.